 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 Indications for Antiretroviral Drug-Resistance Testing in Pregnant Women Living with HIV

 Identification of baseline resistance mutations allows for the selection of more effective and durable antiretroviral (ARV) regimens.
 Genotypic resistance testing (in addition to a comprehensive history of ARV drug use) is recommended for women living with HIV who have HIV RNA levels above the threshold for resistance testing (i.e., >500 to 1,000 copies/mL) before:

 - Initiating antiretroviral therapy (ART) in ARV-naive pregnant women who have not been previously tested for ARV resistance,

 - Initiating ART in ARV-experienced pregnant women, or

 - Modifying ART regimens for women who are entering pregnancy while receiving ARV drugs or who have suboptimal virologic response to ARV drugs started during pregnancy.

 In most settings, the results of resistance testing guide the selection of the initial ART regimen.
-However, given the association of earlier viral suppression with lower risk of perinatal transmission, in ARV-naive pregnant women or ARV-experienced women not presently on ART, ART should be initiated without waiting for the results of resistance testing, as earlier viral suppression is associated with lower risk of perinatal transmission.
+However, given the association between earlier viral suppression and lower risk of perinatal transmission, in ARV-naive pregnant women or ARV-experienced women not presently on ART, ART should be initiated without waiting for the results of resistance testing, as earlier viral suppression is associated with lower risk of perinatal transmission.
 The regimen can be modified, if required, when test results return.